 Here are 5 ‘W’ questions that pretty much every composer should ask his/her director (as well as himself/herself) when spotting a movie.
 These questions form the basis of spotting and make the process efficient.

 ‘WHY’ should there be music in the film?

 The use of music in a film should be selective.
 Effective use of music heightens the emotions while over usage can be harmful.
 If the scene can stand out on its own, then let it be.
 If not, then score it.

 A masterful composer watches the scene several times before attempting to score it.
 This makes him well aware and allows for selective scoring.
 Please be wary of this and ask the director what he wants.

 ‘WHERE’ does the music belong in the film?

-Placing the music at the right place is as important as composing it.
-Even if you compose the most beautiful piece but place it at the wrong place, it will have no impact.
+Placing the music at the right place is as equally crucial as composing it.
+Even if you compose the most beautiful piece but put it in the wrong place, it will have no impact.
 The purpose of the music is to enhance the emotional response of the audience, so keep the placement notes very thorough.

 ‘WHEN’ should the music start and stop?

 The entry and exit points of the music also make a lot of impact on how the audience perceives the scene.
 It can start/dissolve on a cut, a dialogue cue or dramatic story point.
 Cutting it abruptly or fading it out also has different effects.
 So make sure what your director wants and compose accordingly.